Employees turn their back on Agriculture secretary over being relocated to Kansas City

 The announcement included a cost benefit analysis report that says the agency will save $300 million over a 15-year period.

-The USDA also walked back its previously announced plan to reorganize ERS under a political branch of the department, saying they will not move forward with this "after hearing feedback from stakeholders and members of Congress," according to Thursday's release.
+The USDA also walked back its previously announced plan to reorganize the Economic Research Service under a political branch of the department, saying they will not move forward with this "after hearing feedback from stakeholders and members of Congress," according to Thursday's release.

+The agency will remain part of the research, education and economics mission of the department.

+The relocation plan has drawn opposition from House Democrats, who included language in their budget banning USDA from using funds allocated by Congress to relocate eitheragency outside the capital.
+A group of Democratic senators have also introduced legislation that would bar USDA from moving the research agencies.